hopv/nola/README.md

 # Nola: Later-Free Ghost State for Verifying Termination in Iris

-Nola is a framework for _later-free higher-order ghost state_, enabling termination verification in the presence of advanced features.
+Nola is a framework for _later-free higher-order ghost state_, enabling termination verification in the presence of advanced features such as Rust's ownership types.

 It is fully mechanized in [Coq](https://coq.inria.fr/) as a library for the [Iris](https://iris-project.org/) separation logic framework.